Breast Reduction in Plano, TX

 The cost of a breast reduction depends on the extent of surgery necessary to achieve optimum results.
 The Plastic & Cosmetic Surgery Center of Texas accepts CareCredit as a financing option.

 When you choose to undergo breast reduction, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+Our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our board certified plastic surgeons record of success speaks for itself.
 Our clients love their new aesthetics, self-confidence, and outlook on life!

 To learn more about Breast Reduction please view the video below.